 What is Invisalign?

 Invisalign is a series of clear dental trays molded to your teeth that are changed out for new ones about every two weeks.
+Invisalign is a brand of clear aligners that has become a household name for clear aligners, much in the same way that Kleenex has become synonymous with tissues.
 The trays must be worn for 22 hours per day, and must be removed for eating.
 Invisalign treatment plans will also often include additional attachments to the trays that are designed to help specific teeth move where they need to be.
 These attachments are slightly more visible and look like clear braces when you are wearing your trays.

 Why should I get Invisalign?